 \section{A1: Stokes parameters for $|V\rangle$ input}

-Fig. \ref{A1} shows the experimental and numerical results of the $|V\rangle$ polarization Stokes parameter evolution on the Poincar\'{e} sphere along the beam.
+Fig. \ref{A1} shows the experimental and numerical results of the $|V\rangle$ polarization Stokes parameter evolution on the fig:poincaresphere along the beam.
 We can see the \rotatebox[origin=c]{45}{$\infty$} loop in the cases of 1.8$V$ and 3.8$V$, just as we did in the $|H\rangle$ input example.

-Fig. \ref{A2} shows the experimental and numerical evolution of the Stokes parameters on the Poincar\'{e} sphere for a $V$-polarized input.
+Fig. \ref{A2} shows the experimental and numerical evolution of the Stokes parameters on the fig:poincaresphere for a $|V\rangle$-polarized input.
 At applied voltages of $1.8V$ and $3.8V$, a \rotatebox[origin=c]{45}{$\infty$}-shaped trajectory is obtained, in which neither loop encloses the $S'_3$ axis.
 In contrast, at $2.2V$, both loops encircle the $S'_3$ axis.